molanipekun/HotelApi/README.md

 # Mariama's HotelApi
-A spring boot project to fetch the list of Hotels for an API...
+A spring boot project to fetch the list of Hotels for an API.